rackerlabs/docs-developer-blog/_posts/2018-12-24-oracle-weblogic-v12c-features-and-changes.md

 manageability, support for modern standards and technologies, cloud enablement, and portability.

-The enhancements and new features leverage a best-in-class Java EE application server, taking it to the next level, including additional support for new and emerging specifications, standards, and technologies.
+The enhancements and new features leverage a best-in-class Java EE (Enterprise Edition) application server, taking it to the next level, including additional support for new and emerging specifications, standards, and technologies.
 They also offer the ability to more efficiently isolate and manage applications and resources and provide maximum availability of applications and data.
 The good news is that not only can your custom Java applications take advantage of these new capabilities, but many of the Oracle Fusion Middlewear (FMW) components, such as the Oracle SOA Suite, Oracle Service Bus, Oracle BPM Suite, WebCenter Content and Portal, Forms & Reports, and OBIEE can also reap the benefits available in this latest release of WebLogic Server.
 Version 12.2.1 of WebLogic Server and FMW are available for download now.
 Take them for a test drive so that you can experience these benefits for yourself.

 <table>
   <tr>If you liked this blog, share it by using the following icons:</tr>